loraxx753/html-template/README.md

-# Stock Stalk Example and HTML Template
+# Stock Stalk Example and Progressive Web App Template

 ##  What is Stock Stalk